 But miniaturization also had an impact on the design of the electronics within the device.
 With the har-flex® THR, a solution was designed for the new MOVI-C® modular electronics system that meets the requirements for robustness as well as the requirement for using less space in the device.
 The necessary modularity of the interface could be implemented very flexibly with the new solution because of the modular design of the new converter series.

 The requirements for safety and robustness could not be achieved using the existing SMD contacts.
 Therefore, a mutual search for alternatives was carried out – and the perfect connection technology was found by integrating THR technology.
 Thus, it was then possible to install an option plug-in slot that enabled you to quickly adapt to customer needs.

 We have to make our devices more modular and flexible so that we can respond more quickly to the needs of customers.
 Markets are moving forwards in different directions, especially in Asia and the USA.
 This forces us to build devices in a more modular way so that we can respond to the various individual requirements.

-The increasing demand associated with digitalisation to optimally evaluate sensor data, the need to achieve more flexibility when using devices with modular systems, and the capability to adapt to increasingly compact electronics integration: all these aspects are the challenges that SEW-EURODRIVE and HARTING have continually met successfully in recent years.
-This is what has enable us to to successfully bring optimal solutions to the market.
+The increasing demand associated with digitalization to optimally evaluate sensor data, the need to achieve more flexibility when using devices with modular systems, and the capability to adapt to increasingly compact electronics integration: all these aspects are the challenges that SEW-EURODRIVE and HARTING have continually met successfully in recent years.
+This is what has enabled us to successfully bring optimal solutions to the market.

 SEW-EURODRIVE GmbH & Co.
 KG interview with Dr. Hans Krattenmacher, Managing Director and Head of Electronics Development